-TEP sex: Everything about sex with an artificial hip joint
+TEP Sex: Everything you need to know about sex with an artificial hip joint

 ENDOPROTHETICUM Rhein-Main / Prof. Dr. med.
 KP Kutzner

-Safer SEX: Tips for sexual intercourse after total hip replacement
+Safer sex: Tips for sexual intercourse after hip replacement

-The decision to have an artificial hip joint (THA) brings with it many changes and questions, especially in relation to physical activity and sex life.
-This article provides comprehensive information and practical tips about sex after total hip replacement to ensure you feel confident and comfortable.
+Deciding to have a total hip replacement (THR) brings many changes and questions, especially regarding physical activity and sex life.
+This article provides comprehensive information and practical tips on "Sex after a THR" to ensure you feel safe and comfortable.

-After a total hip replacement (THA), many of those affected ask themselves the question: “Can I have a fulfilling sex life again?”
+After a total hip replacement (THR), many patients ask themselves: "Can I have a fulfilling sex life again?"
 The answer is yes, but there are some important points to consider to minimize the risk of complications and maximize comfort.
-In this article, we'll explore everything you need to know about sex after hip replacement surgery, including appropriate positions, safety precautions, and tips for a smooth return to intimacy.
+In this article, we'll explore everything you need to know about sex after a THR, including suitable positions, safety precautions, and tips for a smooth return to intimacy.

-A total hip arthroplasty (TKA) is a surgical procedure in which the damaged hip joint is replaced with an artificial joint.
-This operation is often performed on patients suffering from severe osteoarthritis, hip fractures, or other degenerative diseases of the hip joint.
+A total hip replacement (THR) is a surgical procedure in which the damaged hip joint is replaced with an artificial joint.
+This operation is frequently performed on patients suffering from severe osteoarthritis, hip fractures, or other degenerative diseases of the hip joint.

 Healing process after surgery

-Healing time after total hip replacement surgery varies, but generally it takes several weeks to months for the patient to fully recover.
-During this time, it is important to be careful not to jeopardize the healing of the new joint.
+The healing time after hip replacement surgery varies, but generally it takes several weeks to months for the patient to fully recover.
+During this time, it is important to be careful and not to jeopardize the healing of the new joint.

 After a total hip replacement, the muscles and tissue around the new joint still need to heal.
-The risk of dislocation (dislocation of the prosthesis) is particularly high in the first three months.
-It is therefore important to gently load the new joint and not to make any extreme bending movements or rotations.
+The risk of dislocation (dislodgement of the prosthesis) is particularly high during the first three months.
+Therefore, it is important to put weight on the new joint gently and avoid extreme bending or rotational movements.

 time

-It is important to give your body enough time to heal before resuming sexual activity.
-Most doctors recommend waiting at least 6-8 weeks after surgery to ensure that the wound is healing well and the joint is stable.
+It is important to give your body sufficient time to heal before resuming sexual activity.
+Most doctors recommend waiting at least 6-8 weeks after surgery to ensure the wound has healed properly and the joint is stable.

 Communication with your doctor

 Discuss your concerns and questions openly with your doctor.
-He can give you specific advice based on your individual healing progress and overall health.
+They can give you specific advice based on your individual healing progress and overall health.

 Comfort and safety

-Safety and comfort are crucial.
-Make sure that you and your partner are in positions that do not put undue stress on the artificial joint.
-Avoid positions that require extreme movements or pressure on the hips.
+Safety and comfort are paramount.
+Ensure that you and your partner are in positions that do not put excessive strain on the artificial joint.
+Avoid positions that require extreme movements or pressure on the hip.

-The missionary position is often a good starting position because it puts relatively little pressure on the hips.
-It may be helpful to place pillows under the pelvis or knees to provide additional comfort and support.
+The missionary position is often a good starting position, as it puts relatively little pressure on the hips.
+It can be helpful to place pillows under the pelvis or knees for added comfort and support.

-Spooning is a gentle position that puts little stress on the hips while allowing for intimacy.
+The spooning position is a gentle position that puts little strain on the hips while still allowing for intimacy.
 Both partners lie on their sides, which minimizes pressure on the hips.

 Chair position

-The seated position, where the partner sits on a chair and the other partner hugs them, can also be comfortable as it takes pressure off the hips while providing stability.
+The seated position, in which one partner sits on a chair and the other partner surrounds them, can also be comfortable, as it relieves pressure on the hips while providing stability.

-Tips for a safe return to intimacy after total hip replacement
+Tips for a safe return to intimacy after hip replacement

 • Gradual approach: Start slowly and gradually increase the intensity.
-Pay attention to how your body reacts and stop immediately if you feel pain.
+Pay attention to how your body reacts and stop immediately if you experience pain.

 • Communication with your partner: Openness and communication are crucial.
 Discuss your boundaries and what feels good.

-• Doctor Consultation: Talk to your doctor before resuming sexual life.
-They can give you specific advice based on your healing process and surgical approach.
+• Doctor consultation: Speak with your doctor before resuming your sexual activity.
+They can give you specific advice based on your recovery and surgical approach.

-Practical tips for a fulfilling sex life after total hip replacement
+Practical tips for a fulfilling sex life after hip replacement

 Proceed slowly and carefully

 Start slowly and pay attention to your body's signals.
-If you feel pain or discomfort, stop and try a different position or pause until you feel more comfortable.
+If you experience pain or discomfort, stop and try a different position or take a break until you feel more comfortable.

 Using assistive devices

-Pillows and pads can provide additional comfort and help find the right position that supports and relieves pressure on your hips.
+Pillows and cushions can provide additional comfort and help you find the right position that supports and relieves your hips.

 Regular breaks

-Take regular breaks to ensure you don't strain your hips.
+Take regular breaks to ensure your hip is not overstrained.
 Short breaks can help reduce strain and increase comfort.

 Psychological aspects and communication

 Open and honest communication with your partner is crucial.
-Communicate your concerns, desires, and boundaries to avoid misunderstandings and ensure a consensual, pleasant experience.
+Share your concerns, desires, and boundaries to avoid misunderstandings and ensure a consensual and enjoyable experience.

-It's normal to have insecurities and fears after major surgery like a total hip replacement.
-Talk about it to get emotional support and find solutions together that work for both partners.
+It's normal to have uncertainties and fears after major surgery like a hip replacement.
+Talk about them to get emotional support and find solutions together that work for both of you.

-Frequently asked questions about sex after total hip replacement
+Frequently asked questions about sex after hip replacement

 • When can I have sex again?
-In general, it is advisable to be careful in the first three to six weeks after surgery.
-Depending on your healing progress and your doctor's advice, you may be able to start again slowly.
+Generally, it's advisable to be careful for the first three to six weeks after surgery.
+Depending on your recovery and your doctor's advice, you can slowly begin again.

 • What are the risks?
-The greatest risk is a dislocation of the hip prosthesis.
-This can be avoided by avoiding extreme movements and stress in the first few months.
+The greatest risk is dislocation of the hip prosthesis.
+This can be avoided by avoiding extreme movements and stresses during the first few months.

-• Are there long-term restrictions?
-With time and complete healing, many of the previous limitations can be lifted.
-However, it is always important to listen to your own body and consult your doctor if you are unsure.
+• Are there any long-term limitations?
+Over time and after complete recovery, many of the previous limitations can be lifted.
+However, it is always important to listen to your body and consult your doctor if you have any concerns.

-Safer sex: More safety during sex with a short-shaft prosthesis
+Safer sex: Greater safety during sex with a short-stem prosthesis

-A short-shaft prosthesis is a modern form of hip prosthesis that is characterized by a shortened prosthetic shaft.
-This type of prosthesis is implanted in the upper area of the femur in a bone-sparing manner and does not require complete removal of the femoral neck.
-This offers several advantages, especially for younger and active patients.
+A short-stem prosthesis is a modern type of hip replacement characterized by a shortened prosthetic stem.
+This type of prosthesis is implanted in the upper part of the femur in a bone-sparing manner and does not require complete removal of the femoral neck.
+This offers several advantages, especially for younger and more active patients.

 Advantages of the short stem prosthesis

-1. Bone protection: A short-shaft prosthesis preserves more natural bone substance, which leads to better stability and a more natural feeling in everyday life.
+1. Bone preservation: A short-stem prosthesis preserves more natural bone substance, leading to better stability and a more natural feeling in everyday life.

-2. Minimally invasive surgery: Implantation is often minimally invasive, resulting in faster recovery and less postoperative pain .
+2. Minimally invasive surgery: Implantation is often performed minimally invasively, resulting in faster recovery and less postoperative pain.

-3. Improved mobility: Patients report greater mobility and fewer restrictions, which also has a positive impact on their sex life.
+3. Improved mobility: Patients report greater mobility and fewer limitations, which also has a positive impact on their sex life.

-Specific advantages of the short-shaft prosthesis for sexual life
+Specific advantages of short-stem prostheses for sexual life

 More natural feeling:

-The bone-saving implantation preserves more of the natural bone structure, resulting in a more natural feeling of movement.
+Bone-sparing implantation preserves more natural bone structure, resulting in a more natural feeling of movement.
 This can increase confidence and enjoyment of sex.

-The minimally invasive technique combined with short-stem prostheses often allows for a quicker return to normal activities, including sex.
+Minimally invasive techniques combined with short-stem prostheses often allow for a faster resumption of normal activities, including sex.

 Less pain:

-Patients report less postoperative pain and faster relief, making it easier to return to an active sex life with short-stem prostheses.
+Patients report less postoperative pain and faster relief, which facilitates a return to an active sex life with short-stem prostheses.

 Conclusion

-Sex after a total hip replacement is not only possible, but it can also be safe and enjoyable if some precautions are taken.
-Open communication with the doctor and partner, coupled with the right preparation and caution, can help you enjoy a fulfilling sex life despite the hip replacement.
-Remember that everyone is different and listen to your body's signals for the best results.
-A fulfilling sex life after total hip replacement requires some patience, caution and communication.
-With the right approach and following medical advice, you and your partner can enjoy intimacy again safely and comfortably.
-Short-shaft prostheses and minimally invasive techniques increase safety during sex after total hip replacement.
+Sex after a total hip replacement is not only possible, but can also be safe and enjoyable if a few precautions are taken.
+Open communication with your doctor and partner, coupled with proper preparation and care, can help you enjoy a fulfilling sex life despite having an artificial hip joint.
+Remember that everyone is different, and listen to your body's signals to achieve the best results.
+A fulfilling sex life after a hip replacement requires some patience, caution, and communication.
+With the right approach and by following medical advice, you and your partner can safely and enjoyably rediscover intimacy.
+Short-stem prostheses and minimally invasive techniques increase safety during sex after a hip replacement.

 MAKE AN APPOINTMENT?